UCAS code: W302

-You must provide evidence that your written and spoken English is at a level that will enable you to succeed in your studies.
+Regardless of your nationality or country of residence, you must demonstrate a level of English language competency at a level that will enable you to succeed in your studies.

-For SQA and GCSE students, unless a higher level is specified in the stated entry requirements, a pass is required in English at the following grades or higher:
+For SQA, GCSE and IB students, unless a higher level is specified in the stated entry requirements, a pass is required in English at the following grades or higher:

 The Reid School of Music does not interview or hold auditions.
 We scrutinise your application and request further performance background information if we require it.
 This process ensures that we offer places to students who show the ability to meet our high standards, and that applicants from all backgrounds have the same opportunity to demonstrate their potential.

-Key Information Sets (KIS) are part of a government initiative to enhance the information that higher education institutions provide about their degree programmes.
+This information is part of a government initiative to enhance the material that higher education institutions provide about their degree programmes.

-KIS are available for most undergraduate programmes and are intended to make it easier for you to find information about the programmes you are interested in studying.
-It is one of many sources of information available that will enable you to make an informed decision on what and where to study.
+It is one of many sources of information which will enable you to make an informed decision on what and where to study.

-Please note that some programmes do not have data available and will not display a KIS.
+Please note that some programmes do not have Discover Uni data available.

 If you are taking performance courses, you should expect to pay for instrument consumables and maintenance.